sbi-dev/sbi/CONTRIBUTING.md

   messages that help you fix the problem.
 - **`pyright`**: Run it locally using `pyright sbi/` and ensure you are using the same `pyright` version as used in the CI.
 - **`pytest`**: On GitHub Actions you can see which test failed.
-Reproduce it locally, e.g., using `pytest tests/linearGaussian_snpe_test.py`.
+Reproduce it locally, e.g., using `pytest -n auto tests/linearGaussian_snpe_test.py`.
 Note that this will run for a few minutes and should result in passes and expected fails (xfailed).
 - commit and push again until CI tests pass.
 Don't hesitate to ask for help by commenting on the PR.